abpframework/abp/docs/en/testing/overall.md

 * `Domain.Tests` is used to test your Domain Layer objects (like [Domain Services](../framework/architecture/best-practices/domain-services.md) and [Entities](../framework/architecture/domain-driven-design/entities.md)).
 * `Application.Tests` is used to test your Application Layer (like [Application Services](../framework/architecture/domain-driven-design/application-services.md)).
-* `EntityFrameworkCore.Tests` is used to implement abstract test classes and test your custom repository implementations or EF Core mappings (this project will be different if you use another [Database Provider](../framework/data)).
+* `EntityFrameworkCore.Tests` is used to implement abstract test classes and test your custom repository implementations or EF Core mappings (this project will be different if you use another [Database Provider](../framework/data/index.md)).
 * `Web.Tests` is used to test the UI Layer (like Pages, Controllers and View Components).
-This project does exists only for MVC / Razor Page applications.
+This project does only exist for MVC / Razor Page applications.
 * `TestBase` contains some classes those are shared/used by the other projects.

 > `HttpApi.Client.ConsoleTestApp` is not an automated test application.
 It is an example Console Application that shows how to consume your HTTP APIs from a .NET Console Application.